dnndev/xmp-docs/examples/4_saving-feedback-form-data.md

   [Email] [nvarchar](50) NOT NULL) ON [PRIMARY]
 ```

-1. If you haven't done so already open the page in your site that contains the Feedback form we created in [Walkthrough Three](3_feedback-form.md).
+1. If you haven't done so already open the page in your site that contains the Feedback form we created in [Tutorial Three](3_feedback-form.md).
 2. Ensure you're logged-in as Host or SuperUser.
 3. We're going to edit our form.
 So, from the Actions menu, select **Manage Forms**:
     ![](../img/ActionMenu_ManageForms.png)